 For people who have encountered the drug world, the process of inner emptiness is intense and so it often seems that there is no hope left.
-The reception in the Farm of Hope is through the freedom of the person to write a letter requesting the help request.
-The letter is a document, the first and most important step in attesting to this free will and the desire to recover.
+The reception in the Farm of Hope is through the freedom of the person when writing a letter requesting the help request.
+The letter is a document, the first and most important step in attesting to this free will and the desire for recovery.

-The person who arrives at the farm realizes that there is no gate with everything locked, that is, who is there is because they want recovery.
-For those who no longer believe this is an opportunity to find a new lifestyle.
+The person who arrives at the farm realizes that there is no gate with everything locked, that is, who is there is because they want.
+For those who no longer believe in anything this is an opportunity to find a new lifestyle.

-In the farm is very important the family climate, the houses are structured for such.
-The host has the experience of sitting together at the table for meals, socializing while performing various group activities such as daily work and playing sports.
+In the farm is very important the family climate, the houses are structured to provide coexistence.
+The host have the experience of sitting together at the table for meals, living with various group activities such as daily work and sports.

 In the initial process, the host maintains contact with the family only through correspondence.
 This period lasts for three months until the first visit.

 In the first three months the Farm enables the participation in formation moments.
 It seeks to create a dialogue with family members, because in families there are people who suffered, were next door, tried, but could not help the drug addict.

 The family environment, proper to the farm, extends to the home of the young or recovering adult.
 The family also experienced emptiness because of the pain.
 This is significant when everyone realizes that the family needs to go through a healing and transformation process.